je-nunez/timing_Redis_queries_with_embedded_LUA/README.md

-Sometimes it is useful to see `how long` an operation took in the `server-side`, ie., ignoring network delays and queueing of socket requests, like many SQL database server do, like the timing at the end of:
+Sometimes it is useful to see `how long` an operation took in the `server-side`, ie., ignoring network delays and queueing of socket requests, etc, like many SQL database server do, like the timing at the end of:

     > SELECT ...
 FROM ...
          ....